Juan Van Halen: Adventurer

-Having escaped from imprisonment, Van Halen traveled to Saint Petersburg, Russia, in the beginning of 1819.
-He met with various Russian dignitaries including Prince Pyotr Mikhailovich Volkonsky, close advisor to Tsar Alexander I and chief of the general staff from 1815 to 1823.
+Escaping from imprisonment, Van Halen traveled to Saint Petersburg, Russia, in the beginning of 1819.
+He met with various Russian dignitaries, including Prince Pyotr Mikhailovich Volkonsky, close advisor to Tsar Alexander I and chief of the general staff from 1815 to 1823.
 Volkonsky resigned in 1824 after a conflict with War Minister Count Alexey Arakcheyev.
 Van Halen visited the Tsar's assistant, Prince Dmitriy Vladimirovich Golitsyn, who had fought bravely during the Napoleonic Wars and was promoted to the rank of lieutenant general, governing Moscow for 25 years.

-Van Halen also visited the famous Spanish engineer Augustíne de Betancourt, then director, and one of the founders, of the First Engineering Academy School of Russia.
+Van Halen also visited the famous Spanish engineer Agustín de Betancourt, then director, and one of the founders, of the First Engineering Academy School of Russia.

 Supported by Betancourt, who was trusted by other Russian military leaders, Van Halen was appointed colonel of the Caucasus Dragoon Regiment in Tbilisi, Georgia.
 He served under General Aleksey Petrovich Yermolov and Armenian prince Valerian Madatov, and participated in the conquest of Josereck on 21 June 1820 against the troops of Surghai Khan (later replaced by Ashan Khan) in the Kazikoumik region of Daghestan.
 For this he received the medal of the Russian Order of St. George.
 In 1854, Van Halen donated the Tartar Yatagan long knife he had taken on 12 June 1820 to the Naval Museum of Madrid.

-Van Halen's liberal convictions prompted the tsar, who was informed by Russian secret police, to remove Van Halen from the Caucasus in December 1820 and put him on the Austrian frontier.
-In 1821, he returned to Spain in the middle of the Trienio Liberal until the revolution was crushed by a European Kingdom Absolutist coalition that included Russia.
-He then stayed in Matanzas, Cuba for three years while also doing business in New York and Philadelphia.
+Van Halen's liberal convictions prompted the Tsar, who was informed by Russian secret police, to remove him from the Caucasus in December 1820 and put him on the Austrian frontier.
+In 1821, he returned to Spain in the middle of the Trienio Liberal until the revolution was crushed by a European kingdom absolutist coalition that included Russia.
+He then stayed in Matanzas, Cuba, for three years while also doing business in New York and Philadelphia.